Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Experiments and Results

-\paragraph{Gaussian to 2 Dirac Deltas:} For the VAE, we used an MLP with 2 hidden layers of 64 neurons per layer as an encoder and another as decoder, with a latent dimension of 16.
-For the flow model, we used an MLP with 3 hidden layers, 64 neurons per layer.
-Both Flow and VAE were trained for 10000 epochs with a batch size of 256.
-For the flow model we used a learning rate of 1e-3 and for the VAE a learning rate of 1e-2.

-\paragraph{Coin Flip:} As a non-probabilistic model we used an MLP with 2 hidden layers, with each 32 neurons per layer.
-It was trained for 52 epochs (determined by early stopping), with a batch size of 64 and a learning rate of 1e-4.
-For the VAE, we used an MLP with 2 hidden layers of 32 neurons as an encoder and a decoder, and a latent dimension of 16.
-We use another similar MLP to condition on the betted amount.
-The VAE was trained for 1000 epochs with a learning rate of 1e-3.
-For the flow model, we used a similar MLP to predict the flow field, and as a prior we used Gaussian noise with standard deviation 1.0.

-\paragraph{3 Roads:} We used a set model on the 3 roads dataset, which applies MLPs on each element separately and each ordered pair of elements, aggregated in such a way to respect the permutation equivariance.
-As a prior we used Gaussian noise with standard deviation 1.0.

-\paragraph{4 Node Graph:} As a non-probabilistic model, we used a message-passing graph neural network with 3 message-passing layers.
-For the VAE, we used such a message-passing GNN as encoder and another as decoder, and another to condition on the input graph.
-For the flow matching, we used a similar message-passing GNN.
-As a prior, we used the input value plus Gaussian noise with standard deviation 1.0.

-\paragraph{Buckling Beam:} For the buckling beam, we used a random walk prior similar to the approach from Brinke et al.\cite{brinke2025flow}.
-We used an EGNN \cite{satorras2021n} to predict interactions between nodes and a UNet for the time evolution.

-\paragraph{Allen-Cahn:} We used a random walk prior, which consists of cumulative, scaled random Gaussian noise.
-We then use a 2D UNet to predict the flow field, which maps an entire random walk trajectory to the entire final trajectory.
-It is periodic in only the spatial dimension.
-UNet has 4 downsampling steps and 32 channels.
+We used a random walk prior (cumulative scaled Gaussian noise) and a 2D UNet to predict the flow field from the entire random-walk trajectory to the entire final trajectory, with periodicity only in the spatial dimension.
+The UNet has 4 downsampling steps and 32 channels.
+Symmetric coupling combines the closest circular shift (via FFT cross-correlation), reflection, and sign flip, which improves performance and enables recovery of the pitchfork bifurcation behavior.